rshurts/dockerized-node-with-flow/README.md

 ## Production

 The included `Dockerfile` to meant to be production friendly.
-The `NODE_ENV` environment variable is set to `production`, the user has been changed from root, and the container is built on Alpine Linux to keep the size small.
+The `NODE_ENV` environment variable is set to `production` and the user has been changed from root.